 - An official transcript showing all final grades for each institution attended

-- Other materials, as requested, such as writing samples or course syllabi
+- Other materials, as requested, such as writing samples

 All requested information must be submitted by the end of your first semester at SLU.
 After this deadline, transfer credit work will no longer be evaluated.